 At that time, there was only one book on the subject, written by Eija’s mentor Hanna.
 It didn’t have colorful photographs, only some technical descriptions of how to make himmeli.
 Eija remarked that her Hanna “would be very happy to know that I have now written three books, which are published in five languages”—with the upcoming in six.
 Eija’s books include instructions but are also colorful, vibrant, and full of photographs, history, and folklore.
 “She would be happy for himmeli, I think.”

-The word himmeli has German and Swedish roots—emerging from the word for “sky” or “heaven” in each—but its use in the Finish language has no translation.
+The word himmeli has German and Swedish roots—emerging from the word for “sky” or “heaven” in each—but its use in the Finnish language has no translation.
 Eija credits this with helping the art form spread beyond Finland: “In English it is himmeli.
 In Japanese it is himmeli.
 It is himmeli in every language.
 So people find me, and I find himmeli people around the world.”

 The art form itself, too, requires no translation.
 The universal geometrical designs and the simplicity of the materials have allowed it to spread and speak to artists and enthusiasts across the globe—among both rural and urban populations, younger and older generations, and from craft hobbyists to architects.